- If your costs are zero

 It’s a sublime baseline from which to grow, when there is no immediate pressure to get clients.

-Not least in Distance Reiki, suited for the era of COVID-19 in more ways than one, and which has soared in popularity of late (please remember you must have been attuned face to face in order to offer this).
+Not least with Distance Reiki, suited for the era of COVID-19 in more ways than one, and which has soared in popularity of late (please remember in the UK at least you must have been attuned face to face in order to offer this).

 There is tremendous value in having a thriving Reiki practice […]

 In addition to purely financial results, there are also emotional and spiritual benefits that can be even more fulfilling.